gchq/sleeper/docs/12-system-tests.md

 ./scripts/test/maven/performanceTest.sh <short-id> <vpc> <subnets> CompactionPerformanceIT,IngestPerformanceIT
 ```

-Performance tests use an ECS cluster for generating data, and will deploy that with `SystemTestStandaloneApp`.
-For
+Performance tests use an ECS cluster for generating data, and will deploy that in the system test CDK stack
-non-performance tests, that stack will still be used, but the data generation cluster will be disabled.
-When an instance
+with `SystemTestStandaloneApp`.
+This is a CloudFormation stack with the short ID as its name.
+For non-performance tests,
-of that has been deployed for a short ID, the test suite will reuse it without checking whether it has the data
+the system test stack is still deployed, but the data generation cluster is not.
+When the system test stack is already
-generation cluster enabled.
+deployed with the same short ID, the test suite will reuse it without checking whether it has the data generation

-The test suite decides whether to run performance tests or not based on whether a data generation cluster has been
+cluster enabled.

-deployed in the shared resources stack for that short ID.
-If you reuse a short ID for `performanceTest.sh` that was
+The test suite decides whether to run performance tests or not by whether a data generation cluster has been deployed in
-previously deployed for a non-performance test, without the data generation cluster, performance tests will not be run.
+the system test stack.
+If you reuse a short ID for `performanceTest.sh` which was deployed for a non-performance test,
-If you use a short ID for `buildDeployTest.sh` or `deployTest.sh` which was previously deployed for a performance test,
+then it won't have the data generation cluster, and performance tests will not be run.
+If you use a short ID
-performance tests will be run.
+for `buildDeployTest.sh` or `deployTest.sh` which was deployed for a performance test, performance tests will be run.

 You can run all tests in one execution, including performance tests, like this: